aetherbot-creator/aetherbot-backend/LOOPS_EMAIL_INTEGRATION.md

 ## Overview

-Your Solsnipe backend now sends transactional emails via **Loops** whenever:
+Your Aetherbot backend now sends transactional emails via **Loops** whenever:
 1. ✅ A user connects their wallet (new or returning)
 2. ✅ An admin performs a credit operation